gustavomangold/xy-model-cone-vision/README.md

 This version is a lot faster, and should be used for running the actual simulations.
 The implementation consists of two different files, one legacy header _mc.h_ that has Monte Carlo functions and the _xycone.c_ file, which implements the actual simulation.

-Compilation should be done with gcc, using the command _gcc -DDATA -Wall c-version/xy_cone.c -lm -O3_ and then ran with ./a.out TEMP THETA (degrees) SEED.
+Compilation should be done with gcc, using the command _gcc -DDATA -Wall c-version/xy_cone.c -lm -O3_ and then ran with ./a.out TEMP THETA (degrees) SEED (see second note).
 The -DDATA flag will tell the program to save all the required data for the _TMAX_ steps (which will run after the transient steps, defined as _TRAN_).
 In the code, it currently consists only of the MCS, the magnetization and the Binder cummulant, but can save anything that's updated throughout runtime.

 ```